How the 3D cow illustration was made

 Whenever I model an animal I always start with the head.
 Here’s the first stage of the cow model.

 The software lets you view the model from all different angles while you work.
-The pictures below show the finished cow.
+The pictures here show the finished cow.
+Those 4-sided tile shapes that make up the cow shape are called ‘polygons’ and the structure made up of all those polygons is called the ‘mesh’.

 When it came time to put spots onto the cow I didn’t try to simulate a cow texture.
 Instead, I took a photo of a cow skin rug.
 This resulted in a pattern much more realistic than anything I could make up.

-The picture above shows a flattened version of my cow mesh with the cow rug spread over it.
+This picture shows a flattened version of my cow mesh with the cow rug spread over it.
+That allowed me to line up the spots with the cow’s geometry.
 I used software called BodyPaint to map the texture onto the mesh.
 It lets me see the flattened surface of the cow in the same way as a map of the world lets us see a flattened surface of the globe.
 That’s why 3D artists call this process ‘mapping’.

 You’ll see I’ve made a few changes to the cow skin and also painted in some of my own colours so things like the cow’s lips are the right colour.

-I’m satisfied with how the texture wraps around the cow now (above).
-So I drop it back into my scene and start working on the materials to colour all the other objects.
-Notice that I haven’t bothered modelling the hooves because I know they’ll be hidden in the long grass.
+I’m satisfied with how the texture wraps around the cow now.
+I haven’t bothered modelling the hooves because I planned to have them mostly hidden by some long grass.

 During the rendering process the computer does all the hard work.
 It makes an assessment of every part of the scene I’ve assembled and draws up the final image, pixel by pixel.
 During rendering the computer makes decisions based on the modelling, texturing, lighting and any other effects going on in the scene.
 It can take a long time.